ZertoPublic/Welcome-to-the-Zerto-Public-Github/README.md

-# Welcome to the ZertoPublic Github
+# Welcome to the Zerto GitHub

-Welcome to the ZertoPublic Github, this is the place where you can find, share and contribute to projects related to the Zerto IT Resilience Platform and it's APIs.
+Welcome to the Zerto GitHub! this is the place where you can find, share and contribute to projects related to [Zerto](https://www.zerto.com) and its APIs.

 ## Community support:
 All projects shared on this Github page are supported by its creator or the community on a best effort basis without any obligations.
 Read more in the [Disclaimer](https://github.com/ZertoPublic/Welcome-to-the-Zerto-Public-Github/blob/master/DISCLAIMER.md).